BlueDrink9/env/README.md

 Edit `TERMOPTIONS` and append any env variables you want to be passed through SSH.

+## Bindings

+Editor bindings are mostly in `mappings.vim`, with some in `functions.vim`.
+Mappings for plugins are kept with the plugin settings, in the various files in `plugins/`.

+There is a dictionary in `mappings.vim` with all IDE-related mappings, which are used for relevant plugins.

 ## Viewports

 All systems for arranging views should behave in as similar a fashion as possible, with similar bindings.
 Tmux is the base analogy, and the associated view metaphors are summarized in this table: